 Use in the Last Few Centuries

-By the time were made in the 1840's the Great Barn was the size it currently is and clearly contained a donkey driven mill for grinding crops.
+By the time the tithe maps we have were made in the 1840's the Great Barn was the size it currently is and clearly contained a donkey driven mill for grinding crops.
 The fire pit of today nestles against the curved stone wall which the donkey would've walked past on his small circuit.
 More recently, the Great Barn has continued to be used to store corn, with a brick silo built in the middle of the building and two galvanised steel silos on concrete footings added later.
 The grain came from the surrounding area, including from Burston Manor close to Bow.
 Cattle were sometimes kept in the cobbled end of the Great Barn, close to the corn on which they were fed.
 Although now home only to party animals, the Great Barn retains a rustic charm in keeping with its idyllic rural setting.

 Renovation of the Barn